rana-sylvatica/c-pad/README.md

 ### Compatibility

+The c-pad design files here are split into two versions.

+One version is compatible with T3 OEM motherboards (and T1/T2 OEM motherboards with JST c-stick cables, but NOT T1/T2 that have soldered ribbon cables [different pinout]), and PhobGCC 1.X.
+May also be compatible with Goomwave (untested as of yet).
+This version has a 4-pin cable header on the PCB.

+The other version is compatible with PhobGCC 2.0 boards.
+This version has a 6-pin cable header on the PCB.

 ### How it works

 The c-pad PCB converts digital button presses to voltage levels that correspond to appropriate analog values using a resistor network (schematic below)